cheerful/freckle-apidocs/content/v2/invoices.md

 ## Remove all Custom Hourly Rates

 Remove all custom hourly rates from an invoice.
-Note that the Invoice will revert to using the `simple_hourly_rate` method of calculating the total dollar amount for time worked.
+Note that the Invoice will revert to using the `simple_hourly_rate` method of calculating the total amount for time worked.

 ~~~
 DELETE /imports/:id/custom_hourly_rates